 Gold has unique properties as an asset class.
 Modest allocations to gold of 2 per cent to 10 per cent can protect and enhance the performance of an investment portfolio.* A 5 per cent to 6 per cent allocation is optimal for investors with a well-balanced 60/40 portfolio.*

 Retail buyers are embracing gold’s investment properties.
-Overall investment in physical gold bars and coins during the first three quarters of 2013 rose 36 per cent compared to the first three quarters of 2012.
 Even so, gold still only makes up less than one per cent of investors’ asset allocations.

 Gold has also become more readily accessible, due to the development of a range of products, which investors and advisors can include in their own and their clients’ portfolios.
 The diversity of gold-backed and gold-related products means that gold can be used to enhance a wider variety of individual investment strategies and risk tolerances.

 Investors also make use of gold’s lack of correlation with other assets to diversify their portfolios and hedge against currency risk.

 *World Gold Council, Gold Investor: Risk management and capital preservation, Volume 4, Why invest in gold?, October 2013